johndillinger15/raincastle_blog/README.md

 All build processes rely on how `NODE_ENV` is set.
 For production builds, which then also means minified CSS and JS you've to set the value to `production`.
 I mention this explicitly as this is for some vendors not the default.

-If you want to speed up your build times a bit you can add the generated images to your git repo.
-The `.gitignore` already contains a commented section for that.

 ## Local Development

 ### Before you install dependencies